English

 Dear Valued Customers,

 Switzerland is currently experiencing a shortage of the Rabies vaccine.
 This shortage led to severe restrictions in how and to whom we could administer the vaccine.
 We are happy to say that we have an update on the situation.
 In the week of the 8th of March, a few doses of the rabies vaccine were distributed to the travel clinics in Switzerland.
 Luckily, we were included in this special delivery.
-While some restrictions will need to remain (detailed below), we will now be able to restart pre-travel vaccinations.

 What this means for you: